 Weight loss surgery combined with a proper diet and exercise is the healthy, swift, and long-term solution.
 Unfortunately, the out-of-pocket cost of gastric sleeve and gastric bypass surgeries in developed countries, such as the United States and Canada, without insurance coverage is out of reach.

 Obesity cure costs a lot in the US, Canada, Europe, Australia, and New Zealand.
 Medical Tourism has been a game-changer as patients beyond borders can receive low-cost, high-quality healthcare services abroad.

-The Novel Coronavirus epidemic has stopped most of the global travel and halted most of medical tourism.
+The Novel Coronavirus epidemic has stopped most of global travel and halted most of medical tourism.
 With the COVID-19 pandemic, there is nowhere to go besides Mexico.
 The vaccine brings back hopes for this industry to revive by mid-2021.

 Early detection, immunization, therapeutic medications, widespread and aggressive testing is needed to overcome the Coronavirus pandemic.
 South Korea has the lowest death rate since they are following these protocols as well as lessons learned from SARS and MERS outbreaks.

 There are very few drugs that prevent people from getting severely sick.
 However, the medication to treat this plague consists of antibody, antiviral, and steroid therapy.
 The Food and Drug Administration (FDA) has approved VEKLURY® (Remdesivir) for the treatment of COVID-19 patients.
 Remdesivir is the most promising antibody therapy for Coronavirus.

 In a global race between infections and injection, several countries are developing vaccines.
 China is producing more than 20 vaccines; several approved and exported abroad like CoronaVac developed by Sinovac Biotech.
 Russia’s Sputnik V is another shot in the dark.
 The American Warp Speed mRNA (messenger RNA) coronavirus vaccines administered in two doses: